Saving the Great Yellow bumblebee

 Developing key relationships, contacts and networks with stakeholders in Great Yellow bumblebee areas will be key to the project, and through recruiting and training volunteers, will enable us to monitor Great Yellow bumblebee populations.

 Further reading material

-Watch out for the Great Big Great Yellow bumblebee hunt coming soon!
+Don’t forget to read about the Great Big Great Yellow bumblebee hunt here!

 We would like to thank Scottish Natural Heritage, Animal Friends Insurance, AEB Charitable Trust, Folio Trust and Miss A M Pilkington Charitable Trust for their generous contributions to the project.

 Please check our Volunteering Opportunities page for details of how to get involved with this project.